- Print

 Report Card Marks

 For letter-grade report cards, teachers determine the report card mark.
 The Min % in your marking system table is used to calculate the average mark based on the assignment marks for a specific course but teachers don’t have to use this calculated average mark for the report card mark.
-For the report card mark, the calculated average mark can be used or it can be overridden to use any letter mark in your marking system table.
+The calculated average mark can be used for the report card mark or it can be overridden to use any letter mark in your marking system table.

 Show Report Card Columns

-Report card marks can be changed in the teacher gradebooks or in the Desktop student's marks tab.
+Report card marks can be entered or edited in the teacher gradebooks or in the Desktop student's marks form.

 Adding Report Card Comments

-Letter gradebook report card comments can be added for each course with a free form text field (Notes) or a comment code number (max 4 comment codes can be added).
+If enabled, letter gradebook report card comments can be added for each course with a free-form text field (Notes) that accepts 1024 characters max or a comment code number (max 4 comment codes can be added).

 There are 2 gradebook settings that impact letter gradebook report card comments: